splunk/public-o11y-docs/admin/notif-services/jira.rst

 If the Jira project you want to create issues in requires additional field values, you'll receive an error when you save the integration.

-NOTE: You must be an Observability Cloud administrator to perform this task.
+.. note:: You must be an Observability Cloud administrator to perform this task.

 To create a Jira integration in Observability Cloud: